tpepels/audio-meta/README.md

 - Watchdog-powered daemon mode that sits in the background and processes new or modified files immediately.
 - YAML configuration with per-directory overrides and rewrite rules for power users.
 - Filename heuristics plus release-level memory so that once a single track in an album matches MusicBrainz, the remaining tracks inherit consistent metadata even without fingerprints.
+- Optional organizer that keeps your library laid out as `/Artist/Album` (or `/Composer/Performer/Album` for classical works) and integrates with dry-run previews.

 ## Requirements